Sohs435/ForgeRV/docs/Phase_9_PYNQ_Deployment.md

 ## 10. Troubleshooting runbook

+If were being completely honest, this part is extremely tedious and sometimes requires some trial and error.
 The safest way to diagnose this design is to stop at the first failing layer.
+Some of my takeaways from this project are as follows.

 ### 10.1 If FPGA programming hangs or Linux disappears